Rushikeshlawand/My_Notes/Intetview Prep/JavaScript.md

 | Function Expression | `const fn = function () {};` | No      | Own `this`.           |
 | Arrow Function      | `const fn = () => {};`       | No      | Lexical (inherits).   |
 | Pure Function       | Same as Named or Expression  | Depends | Depends.              |

----

-## Common Use Cases

-- **Named Functions**: Reusable blocks for repetitive tasks.
-- **Anonymous Functions**: Short-lived tasks like callbacks in event listeners.
-- **Function Expressions**: Closures or defining functions conditionally.
-- **Arrow Functions**: Clean, concise syntax for functional programming.
-- **Pure Functions**: Used in functional programming for predictable results and easier debugging.

 ## Pure vs Impure Functions